Jakersnell/Quorum/README.md

 Languages: Java <br>
 Web: HTML, CSS, Bootstrap 5.3 <br>
-Database: SQL, Spring Data, JPA, JDBC, JPQL <br>
+Database: SQL, Spring Data, JPA, JDBC, JPQL, Hibernate <br>
-Methodologies: TDD <br>
+Methodologies: TDD, Agile, Scrum  <br>
-Frameworks: Spring, Spring Boot, Agile, Scrum <br>
+Backend: Spring, Spring Boot <br>
 Configuration Management: Git <br>
 IDE: STS4, Eclipse, VSCode <br>

 ### Lessons Learned
 When databases grow into multi-keyed monsters, the mapping requirements for what seems like simple actions can become quite difficult.
+This is why we made key choices to structure our entities in the most supportive way possible, carefully crafting our relationship representations in both the database schema, aswell as the entity mapping within Java.
+This involved a lot of careful consideration about fetch types and ownership amongst other aspects.
+One of the most important tools that we leveraged during this project was communication, serving as the platform for every aspect of our project, we understood that by facilitating proper communication, we could design and build with great efficiency.
+Along with this, we gained a huge benefit to our skills of technical planning, by focusing on this aspect with highest priority, we achieved a more cohesive structure, enhancing user experience.

 ### Stretch Goals